 Most of my research is currently focused on directing and developing the Media Archaeology Lab (MAL), which I founded in 2009.
-The motto of the MAL is that “the past must be lived so that the present can be seen.”
+The motto of the MAL is “past solutions to present problems.”
 Nearly all digital media labs are conceived of as a place for experimental research using the most up-to-date, cutting-edge tools available; however, the MAL is a place for cross-disciplinary experimental research and teaching using obsolete tools, hardware, software and platforms, from the past.
-The MAL, then, is propelled equally by the need to both preserve and maintain access to historically important media of all kinds – from magic lanterns, projectors, typewriters to personal computers from the 1970s through the 1990s – as well as early works of digital literature/art which were created on the outdated hardware/software housed in the lab.
+The MAL is propelled equally by the need to both preserve and maintain access to historically important media of all kinds – from magic lanterns, projectors, typewriters to personal computers from the 1970s through the 1990s – as well as early works of digital literature/art which were created on the outdated hardware/software housed in the lab.

 You can view the lab’s holdings and stay abreast of lab-related news, media coverage, and artist residencies at its website.
 You can also get a sense of what the lab looks like from these pictures and read a longer explanation of the MAL’s mission.